K04-Matsu/Unit-3/README.md

 # Criteria A: Planning

-## Context
+## Context and Solution
 Reiji Nishikawa, student at UWC ISAK Japan who takes the IB program is needing a programmer who can code a program that tracks his summative assignments.
-The summative tracker must have the essence below:
+The summative tracker must include the 6 success criterias listed below.
+Regarding this, I will be creating a product that meets all the requirements.
+The solution product will be made with PyCharm, and will be coded with the Python3.0 associated with KivyMD and SQLiteAlchemy.
+This KivyMD differs from normal Kivy.
+KivyMD, which is shortened for Kivy Material Design is a package Kivy design widgets.
+SQLite is a library configuration language, and this time we will be using specifically SQLiteAlchemy.
+Pros and justification of used languages will be explained below.
+The program will start off from an title screen with email text box, password text box, login button and register button.
+The login button will simply login the user if correct email and password is entered, leading to the home screen.
+The register button will move the screen to register screen where the user can input their username, email and password.
+In the home screen, the list of entered summative will be shown.
+Below list, there will be a button which leads to the summative adding page.
+User will be required to put subject name and teacher name along with the due date information.
+The due date can be selected through the calendar interface which will pop when "Add Date" button is pressed.
+When the summative is added, it will be added to both list screen and database.
+This is the overall look of this project solution.
+The name of this product is the "Summative Tracker."

+## Success Criteria
+### 1. Register and Login system.
+### 2. Minimalist design.
-      1. Calendar style interface to add the assignment.
+### 3. Calendar style interface to add the assignments.
-      2. Screen with list of all recorded assignments.
+### 4. Screen with the list of all recorded assignments.
-      3. Assignments should have the subject, teacher, date
+### 5. Assignments should have subject, teacher and date label.

-Regarding this, I will be creating a product that meets all the requirements above.

-### Descriptive Solution
+### 6. Easy to use.

 ### Justification

-## Success Criteria
-### 1.
-### 2.
-### 3.
-### 4.
-### 5.
-### 6.

 # Criteria B: Design